Tom-Nagy/walking-around/README.md

 Provide a functionable link to the form, or a customised error page when clicking the submit button.

+#### Additional page

+Add a member only page where content about the club is accessible to members only.
+It would work as a blog and display next hike; scheduled activities and meeting and a media section with photos and videos.

 # Technologies Used

 ### Programing Languages